naokimas/decay_rate_SIS/README.md

 Run `siso.m` on MATLAB without arguments.

-- It reads a edge list file and outputs a table of theoretical lower boundsd of the decay rate for infection rate values.
+- It reads a edge list file and outputs a table of theoretical lower bounds of the decay rate for infection rate values.